Ultra-High-Energy Cosmic Rays from Neutrino-Emitting Tidal Disruption Events: Introduction

 The origin of UHECRs is another puzzle in astroparticle physics \citep{Alves_Batista_2019}.
 It is challenging to associate the measured CRs with a specific source class, \citep{Capel_2019, Abdul_Halim_2024, CRPHYS_2014__15_4_339_0, Shaw_2022}.
 Even with theoretical modeling of promising source classes, it remains unclear which specific source class is responsible for UHECRs, including Gamma-Ray Bursts \citep[GRBs,][]{Heinze_2020, Boncioli_2019, 10.1111/j.1365-2966.2011.19590.x, Murase_2006, Samuelsson_2019, Vietri_1995, PhysRevLett.75.386} , Active Galactic Nuclei \citep[AGNs, ][]{Rodrigues_2018, 10.1093/mnras/stx498, Dermer_2010}, Starburst galaxies \citep{refId0, PhysRevD.97.063010, PhysRevD.60.103001}, and Galaxy clusters \citep{10.1093/mnras/286.2.257, Murase_2008, Kotera_2009}.
 Sources that produce UHECRs also might emit neutrinos, which contribute to the high-energy diffuse neutrino background.
 Therefore, the joint consideration of UHECR data and the IceCube diffuse neutrino background would provide valuable insights into the physical environments (e.g., the abundance of intermediate and heavy elements), the acceleration mechanisms (e.g., how the acceleration efficiency depends on the nuclei mass), and redshift distributions of UHECR sources.

-In this study, we revisit the potential role of TDEs as sources of UHECRs, motivated by the recent identification of a possible link between three observed TDEs (AT2019dsg, AT2019fdr, and AT2019aalc) and high-energy neutrino detections by IceCube.
+In this study, we revisit the potential role of TDEs as sources of UHECRs, motivated by the recent identification of a possible link between three observed TDEs/candidates (AT2019dsg, AT2019fdr, and AT2019aalc) and high-energy neutrino detections by IceCube.
+While AT2019dsg is well established as a TDE, the classification of AT2019fdr and AT2019aalc remains uncertain, since both occurred in active galaxies where AGN activity can mimick tidal disruption flares; hence, these events are often more broadly referred to as ``accretion flares'' \citep{van_Velzen_2021}.
+In addition, the interpretation of AT2019fdr as a superluminous supernova could also account for the coincident neutrino detection \citep{Pitik:2021dyf}.
 Based on the models presented in \citet{2023ApJ...948...42W}, we aim to explore the range of parameters that describe TDEs by analyzing various factors, including the type of disrupted stars, the size of the production region, and the maximum energies of CRs.
 By examining these parameters, we aim to identify scenarios that reproduce the UHECR data and satisfy bounds from the diffuse neutrino flux observations.
 To achieve this, we develop detailed computational models of cosmic ray emission in TDEs using the NeuCosmA \citep{Baerwald_2011,H_mmer_2010} software and then model the transport of UHECRs from sources to Earth using the \prince\ code \citep{Heinze:2019}.
 By comparing the results with the Akaike Information Criterion, we determine which scenarios best fit current observational data, leading to an improved understanding of TDEs as potential sources of UHECRs.